imanarzi/ML-Climate-Project-Fall2022/journal.md

 10/14 - after looking at relevant literature, thinking of using regression to estimate area burned from a wildfire. will use the kaggle dataset in conjunction with the weather data set. did analysis to show that the area burned from wildfires has increased over time. did a simple linear regression with year, latitude, and longitude as the features. can also use a decision tree to determine which "category" the fire falls into (based on the area burnt).
 <br>
-10/21 - pivoting to study drought patterns with k-means and GMM clustering algorithms 10/29 - completed abstract and literature review
+10/21 - pivoting to study drought patterns with k-means and GMM clustering algorithms 10/29 - completed abstract and literature review, researching different algorithms and data 11/4 - import data and preprocessing, learning about best data format (went with PENTAD spi), begin writing methods section and researching different clustering algorithms
+11/16 - ran k means and visualization, x-means and visualization, PCA. having issue with x=means 11/23 - will be running g-means and PCA w/ visualization (1 map per component)